xrdocs-staging/ncs5500/_tutorials/ncs5500-chassis-new-generation-commons.md

 ![PSUs.png]({{site.baseurl}}/images/PSUs.png){: .align-center}

 This level of power (4400W) is a significant improvement compared to the former generations (3000W in DC and 3300W in HVDC), something mandatory to support both N+1 and N+N redundancy with the new generations of line cards based on J2.
-Introduced with IOS XR 7.3.1, we don't support the mix with previous PSU generations.
+Introduced with IOS XR 7.3.1, we support the mix with previous generation 3KW DC PSU.

 These new PSU has 6 lugs connectors for 3 DC inputs: